danyal14/codesniffer/README.md

 # Example

-A list of code example standars can be found in the file: BetterCollectiveCodeStandard/Documentation.html
+A list of code example standards can be found in the file: BetterCollectiveCodeStandard/Documentation.html